A Strong Duality Principle for Equivalence Couplings and Total Variation: Introduction

-for all Borel probability measures $\P,\P'$ on $\Omega$.
-This result has certainly been known for a long time, at least for countable sets $\Omega$, so its exact source is difficult to track down; nonetheless, its broad usefulness is believed to have been promoted by Doeblin \cite{Lindvall}.
+for all Borel probability measures $\P,\P'$ on $\Omega$, where $\Pi(\P,\P')$ denotes the space of all couplings of $\P$ and $\P'$.
+This result has certainly been known for a long time, at least for countable sets $\Omega$, so its exact source is difficult to track down \cite[Chapter~I.7]{LindvallCoupling}.

-A second known example concerns the space of binary sequences $\Omega_0 := \{0,1\}^{\N}$ with the Borel $\sigma$-algebra of its product topology, and $E_0$ the equivalence relation of eventual equality.
+A second known example concerns the space of binary sequences $\Omega := \{0,1\}^{\N}$ with the Borel $\sigma$-algebra of its product topology, and $E_0$ the equivalence relation of eventual equality.
 (Actually, $\{0,1\}$ can be replaced with any Polish space.)
-A coupling of two Borel probability measures $\P,\P'$ on $\Omega_0$ is called \textit{successful} if $E_0$ has probability one, that is, if the two random sequences are eventually equal almost surely.
-It was shown in a series of works \cite{Pitman, Follmer, Thorisson, Griffeath}, culminating in \cite{Goldstein}, that the existence of a successful coupling of two Borel probability measures $\P,\P'$ on $\Omega_0$ is closely related to $\P$ and $\P'$ assigning the same probability to all elements of the tail $\sigma$-algebra $\tail$.
+A coupling of two Borel probability measures $\P,\P'$ on $\Omega$ is called \textit{successful} if $E_0$ has probability one, that is, if the two random sequences are eventually equal almost surely.
+It was shown in a series of works \cite{Pitman, Follmer, Thorisson, Griffeath}, culminating in \cite{Goldstein}, that the existence of a successful coupling of two Borel probability measures $\P,\P'$ on $\Omega$ is closely related to $\P$ and $\P'$ assigning the same probability to all elements of the tail $\sigma$-algebra $\tail$.
 More precisely \cite[Theorem~2.1]{Goldstein}, one has